edwardmiller123/edOS/README.md

 The Makefile uses GCC, the GNU linker, [NASM](https://www.nasm.us/) for compliling assembly files and [Qemu](https://www.qemu.org/) as a CPU emulator (others are available).
-If on linux everything should just work.
-Can install Qemu and NASM (for ubuntu) with,
+Can install GCC, Qemu and NASM (for ubuntu) with,

 ```
-sudo apt-get install nasm qemu-system
+sudo apt-get install nasm gcc qemu-system
 ```

 ## Running/Compiling